indeedeng-alpha/imhotep-docs/docs/aws/index.md

 1. [Set up ImhotepDaemon](imhotep-daemon/)
 1. [Set up ImhotepFrontend](imhotep-frontend/)

-Once you've completed all these steps, you will have a working Imhotep cluster with web frontend engpoints /iql and /iupload.
+Once you've completed all these steps, you will have a working Imhotep cluster with web frontend endpoints /iql and /iupload.